baptiste-genest/baptiste-genest.github.io/blogdown/content/projects.md

   - Semi-Lagrangian advection
   - Projection method with prefactored sparse laplacian matrix for poisson problem
   $$\Delta u = \nabla \cdot v$$
-  - etc...

 ## BSP-OT

 Computes very fast (in quasilinear time) an assignation that is a good approximation of the optimal one.
-(Sadly, it has already been [published](https://arxiv.org/abs/1912.02317)) It works really well when the optimality is not as important as speed such as in color transfer.
+(Sadly, it has already been [published](https://arxiv.org/abs/1912.02317)).
+It works really well when the optimality is not as important as speed such as in color transfer.

 <div style="text-align:center">
 <img src="../projects/BSPOT_plan.png" style="display:left; margin-left: auto; margin-right: auto;max-width:35%"/>